Polygodial

-Polygodial is chemical compound found in dorrigo pepper, mountain pepper, horopito, canelo, paracress, water-pepper, and Dendrodoris limbata.

-Chemically it is a drimane-type sesquiterpene dialdehyde of formula C_{15}H_{22}O_{2}.
+Polygodial a is chemical compound found in dorrigo pepper, mountain pepper, horopito, canelo, paracress, water-pepper, and Dendrodoris limbata.
+It is a drimane-type sesquiterpene dialdehyde with the chemical formula C_{15}H_{22}O_{2}.

 Polygodial elicits a warm and pungent flavour.
 The compound activates the TRPA1 pain receptor in nerve endings in the mouth that mediate the sensation of pungency.

+Biological activity

 The in vitro biological activity of polygodial has been reported in the scientific literature to include antifungal and antimicrobial activities, antihyperalgesia, potent attachment-inhibitory activity, insect antifeedant activity, antinociception, vasorelaxing action in vessels of rabbit and guinea pig, anti-inflammatory and antiallergic activities.

-Polygodial’s primary antifungal action is as a nonionic surfactant, disrupting the lipid-protein interface of integral proteins nonspecifically, denaturing their functional conformation.
+Polygodial's primary antifungal action is as a nonionic surfactant, disrupting the lipid-protein interface of integral proteins nonspecifically, denaturing their functional conformation.
 It is also likely that polygodial permeates by passive diffusion across the plasma membrane, and once inside the cells may react with a variety of intracellular compounds.

 It is also an insecticide with antifeedant properties, which causes insects to starve.

+Polygodial is produced for chemical defense by Doridoidea (dorid nudibranchs), a superfamily of shell-less sea slugs.
+Polygodial was found to activate chemotactile receptors in the tentacles of cephalopods (octopus, squid) that prey on sea slugs, triggering avoidance behavior.